October 25, 2003: Mac OS X Panther arrives on Macintosh computers, bringing a number of useful new features.

 As far as Safari went, Apple previously included the browser as an update for Jaguar.
 However, Panther marked the first time Safari arrived as the default option on a new OS.

-Why the delay?
+Why did it take so long for Apple to default to its own web browser?
 When Microsoft bailed out Cupertino in 1997, the deal mandated that Apple support Internet Explorer for five years.
 That period elapsed by the time Panther shipped.

 Mac OS X Panther brings new Finder